 As petrol prices continue to rise, more and more people are only using their cars for important journeys, such as getting to work everyday, to save petrol.
-With petrol costing more than £60 a tank to fill up, its not surprising more than a million motorists in the past 12 months have given up on driving.
-So, here at Moneymagpie, we’ve taken the time to round up some of the best car-free transport deals for you this summer.
+So, here at MoneMaagpie, we’ve taken the time to round up some of the best car-free transport deals for you this summer.

 Railcards are great way to get around if you frequently use the trains, and you can quickly make your money back in ticket savings.
 A Family & Friends Railcard will save you up to a third on adult ticket prices, and a whopping 60% off kids train tickets, so it really is worth having.
 Better still, up to four adults and four children can travel on one card.

-This summer if you book up to 14 days in advance your National Express coach ticket will, at the most, cost £9, regardless of where you are travelling too in the UK.
+This summer there are thousands of fares for £5 or less.
+Find out what’s available here.
 If you carry a concessionary card, such as a younger persons or over 60s coachcard, you will still be entitled to your regular discount.
-You must book by 29 July.

 Travel in groups